Sanglorian/orcus/Orcus Rulebook - current.md

 ### Range

-For Weapon powers (Melee and Ranged), this is simple: the reach of the melee weapon (usually 1, in other words adjacent squares only) or the range of the ranged weapon.
+For Weapon powers (melee and Ranged), this is simple: the reach of the melee weapon (usually 1, in other words adjacent squares only) or the range of the ranged weapon.

 For Ranged powers that are not Weapon powers, the range is usually specified in squares.